dever4eg/tfjs-diploma/README.md

 of web applications that use machine learning functions to recognize a person's position.

+## Requirements

+These technologies should
+to be used for training robots that are able to replace a person in various processes in production.
+Or recognition of the position should be put as a basis entertainment applications, for example, as a contactless control system in computer games.

+The user must trust the program and not be afraid to use it.

+The program must provide all the basic needs of the user and not implement features that are unnecessary for him.

+The program should allow for changes and additions.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).